Which Tiny House Water Heater Should I Buy? Advice From A Full Time Tiny Houser

 The last option here is the Rheem RTEX-11, and this is one that I looked at seriously for my tiny house.
 The biggest benefit of this unit is that it’s so compact — only 8 inches wide x 13 inches tall x 4 inches thick.
 That’s about a tenth the size of all the others on this list.

-The reason for that isthat Rheem units use electric to heat your water.
-This unit comes in 8, 11, and 13 kilowatt versions.
-The 8 KW version might be a little too small for your needs, while the 11 KW version would be perfect for tiny houses at a flow rate of 2.68 GPM.
+The reason for that is that Rheem units use electricity to heat your water.
+This unit comes in 8, 11, and 13 kilowatt (KW) versions.
+The 8 KW version might be a little too small for your needs, while the 11 KW version is usually perfect for tiny houses at a flow rate of 2.68 GPM.
 One benefit to electric models is that you don’t have to vent, so this unit can be tucked under your counters, back in a corner of your cabinets.

 If I was able to be on the grid, this would be the unit I’d have gone with.
 A lot of the plumbers I talked with said Rinnai was their personal favorite, but Rheem was a close second.
 Being that I live off the grid, I have to heat my water with propane.